Common Tyre Problems

 The Auto Care Group in Darlington & Stockton are both equipped with John Bean Visualisers by Snap ON.
 These are some of the most advanced wheel alignment systems on the market today.
 We can adjust all 4 wheels (where the vehicle allows) on all makes and models and have the manufacturers settings for all vehicles.

-Puncture damage is an extremely common tyre problem.
-It usually happens as the result of a particular road hazard, for example a nail or screw in the road.
+Punctured tyres usually happen as the result of a piece of road debris, for example a nail or screw, pushing through the tyre and penetrating into sealed air chamber.
+This will result in a loss of pressure from within the inside of the tyre.
 Almost 80% of punctures occur in the rear tyres.
-This is because foreign objects such as screws and nails lie on their side on the road.
 Your front tyres flick them up into the air and while bouncing/spinning the rear tyres catch them on the point and they pierce the tyre.

 Other forms of ‘puncture’ which are not necessarily tyre related are: